michellepaguay/culinary-club/README.md

 # 🍴 Culinary Club Blog

-A beautiful blog website for our school's Culinary Club — built with HTML/CSS and deployable via GitHub Pages.
+A beautiful blog website for a Culinary Club — built with HTML/CSS and deployable via GitHub Pages.

 ---

 ## 🚀 Run Locally

-You only need Python installed (which you already have!).

 ```bash
 # Clone or download the repo, then: